 The CCWC launched in 1993 and incorporated as a Federal 501(c) 3 in 1995, offers a nationwide network of schools and communities an annual campaign that promotes creative writing, acknowledges all student writers and artists who submit (pre-k to 8th grade), and provides an audience outside the classroom of writers, publishers and story developers.

 Students submit original work annually for review by a volunteer Reading Committee.
 Every young author submitting their writing is acknowledged.
 Those who write stories with high ranking scores receive local media acknowledgment and are invited to have their work published or adapted.

 The Story Archive houses more than 350,000 pieces of creative writing and artwork.

-Online: Register each story and submit individually.
+Online: Register your story and submit it here.
 Submit story.

 Children's Creative Writing Campaign, Inc.

 Handwritten work in dark ink or pencil is preferred (but not required).
 Scan a draft or story synopsis if your piece is part of a longer work.
 Submit with the final.
 Handwriting provides another dimension of expression.
 All accompanying original artwork is welcome.

 Pre-K and Kindergarten participants are permitted to dictate their stories to adults, but any adult editing, corrections, or re-wording is strongly discouraged.
 Please copy the child's story word for word.
 Children may submit more than one writing piece.

 Write a story about a friend or family member.
 Note: The friend can be imaginary or a pet.